AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 2. **Data protection**

 If you connect to an unreliable or public network, the data on your device may become vulnerable to cybercriminals.
 Bank card details, usernames and passwords, passport data — all this data can be intercepted by online fraudsters.
 The VPN tunnel encrypts the information that you send and receive from the web, so it can not fall into the wrong hands.

-3. **Free browsing**

-Many sites, including streaming services and online platforms, are available only in certain countries.
-In particular, some streaming services are available only on the specific territories, and, for example, when going on vacation abroad, you will not be able to use them without a VPN.
-With a VPN, you can change your visible IP address (and thus your perceived location) and use previously blocked resources.

 <a name="drawbacks"></a>